hobson/sidetest/README.md

 # sidetest

+I'm having fun, here with a traveling salesman, minimum spanning tree problem, though I'm not sure MST is the right way to pose the problem.

+# Problem

+Say you have an API that you can query with a zip code, and you get a list of the closest 5 stores, and you want to "visit" all the stores with as few queries as possible.

+# Possible Algorithms

-A real-world traveling salesman, spanning tree problem, sort-of.
-When you query an API, you get a list of the closest 5 stores for each zip code query (edge?) and you want to "visit" all the stores with as few queries as possible.
-If you use Kruskal with stores as veriticies and zipcodes as edges, it won't be optimal, because one zip would get you 5 verices, but Kruskal only gives you credit for 1.
-You could give each zip/edge/arc a length of 1/N^2, where N is the number of stores in that zip query (usually 5).
-But since this is pretty uniform it help much.
+If you use Kruskal's Algorithm with stores as veriticies and zipcodes as edges, it won't be optimal, because one zip would get you 5 vertices, but Kruskal only gives you credit for 1 as it explores the graph.
+You could give each zip/edge/arc a weight of N or N^2 (length of 1/N or 1/N^2, where N is the number of stores in that zip query (usually 5).
+This improves things a big and is what I've done.
+But since this is pretty uniform length/weight it help all that much.
 What if you added 0-length edges between all stores returned for a given zip!?
 Now we're talking!
+But wait, you don't get ALL the possible nodes for a given zipcode query.
+You only get 5.
+So maybe 1/N is the right cost metric (length).

-Here's a graph diagram of 50 edges, where edges connect stores to zipcodes.
+Here's a graph diagram of all the stores with their edges defined by zipcodes that they share:

+    >>> G = build_graph(df, limit=100000)
+    >>> len(G.nodes()), len(G.edges())
+    (7921, 34254)

 ![Force-Directed Graph Diagram](spring50edges.png?raw=true "50 Store-Zipcode Edges, Force-Directed Layout")